BrokenSource/DepthFlow/website/docs/camera.md

 !!! info "Pause looping videos for performance"

 This page talks about the parallax projection parameters and their effects.
-Most are direct matches to the base shader engine [:octicons-package-16: Camera](https://shaders.tremeschin.com/docs/camera/) model, but some like [#steady](#steady) and [#focus](#focus) are complex linear algebra transformations done internally, that you don't have to worry :slight_smile:
+Most are direct matches to the base shader engine [:octicons-package-16: Camera](https://shaders.tremeschin.com/docs/camera/) model, but some like [#steady](#steady) and [#focus](#focus) are complex linear algebra transformations done internally, already managed for you :slight_smile:

 ## Height